 Let's start by asking these questions:

-2)These statues now serve as a reminder of what this country has been through because of white supremacy and racism.
+1)These statues honor slave owners.
+So does that mean we should also remove the statues of our first few presidents who were also slave owners such as George Washington and Thomas Jefferson?2)These statues now serve as a reminder of what this country has been through because of white supremacy and racism.
 While removing these statues seems like the ideal short term solution to eradicate racism, what happens when you "Sanitize" your history?
 Why don't we find a way to combining with the statues a way of reminding us that, at one point, we let an blockage of freedoms promised to every American and a violation of clear modern-day human rights cause our nation to divide?

 3)Why don't we relocate the statues or make a museum around these statues the same way that Europe has done for Hitler's concentration camps?
 These wouldn't glorify the cause of the confederacy or slavery.
 These would emphasis what happens when we fall as a divided nation and when we chose to forget our core values.